xuwei-k/sbt-assembly/CONTRIBUTING.md

 ### formatting

-If possible, use Markdown to highlight outputs and code snipplets:
+If possible, use highlight outputs and code snipplets.
+On Github it's:

     ```scala
     import sbt._